Making a real manga requires a lot of time, dedication and artistic skill but don’t let that discourage you form trying. You have to start somewhere.

 Step 1 – Determine the Type of Story You Will Tell

-Determine the type of story you have.
+First decide on the type of manga you wish to make.
 Slice of life, fantasy, sci-fi , historical, etc…

 Step 2 – Write Out a Quick Summary of Your Manga